 Outside fun to cure the ‘bored’!

 During the pandemic the phrase, ‘I’m bored”, went from hearing it three times a day to 20 times a day!
 We, moms, get so sick and tired of hearing it.
 And yes, we can say to them to go outside and play; there is nothing wrong with that.
 They’ll find something to do in God’s creation.

 1) Make them laugh.

 When they say “I’m bored” reply with “Hi Bored.
 I’m Mom, how are you doing today?”
 Encourage them to read some jokes or to create three new jokes for supper time.
 Try to avoid the eye roll or a harsh reply.
 Instead, give them a tickle in their side and tell them you want a comedy show after supper.
 Reiterate their creativity and how funny they are.
-Here’s a joke book I created filled with the same family-friendly laughs as Lunchbox Note Jokes.
+I created Lunchbox Note Jokes to get them giggling.
+These are fantastic Dad jokes.

 2) Create a talent show.

 Speaking of shows.
 My family enjoys watching talent shows on TV.
 Why not have your own talent show?
 Have your kids put together their very own talent show?
 They can do multiple talents and practice, practice, practice.
 Have them make a talent show sign, tickets, a curtain, and maybe even create a theme song or commercial!
 This is super fun.
 Kids can do magic tricks, dance, sing, do bike tricks, trampoline routines, swimming tricks, trick shots, drawing, card tricks, jump rope, chalk art, you name it.
 Golly, I want my son to do a talent show now!

 3) Restaurant fun!

 Have them play restaurant for real.
 This isn’t necessarily a chore.
 But have them cook dinner, complete with menu, table service, and multiple courses.
 They’ll need an appetizer, soup or salad, main meal, and dessert.
 If they aren’t old enough to cook, have them make a pretend meal and menu.

 4) Get out the scavenger hunt on steroids